 "Oh yeah, that handsome blond guy!"

 "Yeah, him.
-It, um, didn't work out very well," she swiped at a tear.
+It, um, didn't work out very well," she looked away.

 She shook her head.
 "It's in the past.
 But now… I don't know what to do.
 I'm not even sure if I'll be able to make rent next month."